| |

 -

-A method of calculating income tax that disallows
+calculating income tax that disallows certain

-certain deductions, credits, and exclusions.
-This was
+deductions, credits, and exclusions.
+This was intended

-federal income tax liability.
-People must calculate
+income tax liability.
+People must calculate their taxes

-their taxes both ways and pay the greater of the two. top
+both ways and pay the greater of the two. top

 -